Old Geezer's Wide-Eyed Flies™

 red-brownOne of the first batch

 The flies were just about as ugly as you would expect from an old geezer with bad eyes, shaky hands, no vise and bad light.
 However, I am sure the fish won't care.
 I am firmly convinced that neatly tied, perfectly proportioned flies catch fishermen and messy, disheveled flies catch fish.
-I have proven to myself more than once that flies just as ugly as that one will catch fish.
+I have proven to myself more than once that flies just as ugly as that one work quite well.

 I think the concept is good and would be a service to the community.
 Somebody should tie flies specifically for guys and gals who have gotten to the point where it is a challenge to thread the tippet through the hook eye.